Dainerx/Dainerx/README.md

 ### Hi there 👋

-I am active on [Facebook](https://facebook.com/dainerx) and [LinkedIn](https://www.linkedin.com/in/oussama-ben-ghorbel/) if you wanna chat 💬
+I am active on [Facebook](https://facebook.com/dainerx) and [LinkedIn](https://www.linkedin.com/in/oussama-ben-ghorbel/) if you wanna chat about computers and stuff 💬

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=dainerx.dainerx)